In conducting cash-out transactions, customers should use wallets that they own the keys to.

 There are numerous non-custodial wallets that work as intended with the cryptomat:

 - and more...

-However, despite exchanges and brokerages offering mobile apps, these apps are still likely to cause issues as they deduct their withdrawal fees and send significantly later than the user intends.
+However, because exchanges and brokerages are now offering mobile apps, Cryptomat users are still likely to experience issues as these apps deduct their withdrawal fees and send funds significantly later than the user intends.